MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/register-with-azure.md

    >
    > If you're registering in Azure Government, use `-EnvironmentName "AzureUSGovernment" -Region "UsGovVirginia"`.

-   > [!NOTE]
-   > Azure Arc integration is not available for Azure Stack HCI, version 20H2.
-For Azure Stack HCI version 21H2 and later, the clusters are automatically Arc-enabled on registration.

-3. Authenticate with Azure.
+1. Authenticate with Azure.
 To complete the registration process, you must authenticate (sign in) using your Azure account.
 Your account must have access to the Azure subscription that was specified in step 2.
 If your management node has a user interface, a sign-in screen appears, in order to proceed with the registration.
 If your management node doesn't have a UI, follow the device code-based login workflow, as guided on the console.
 The registration workflow detects when you've logged in, and proceeds to completion.
 You should then be able to see your cluster in the Azure portal.

 ---

 ## Manage cluster registration

-After you've registered your cluster with Azure, you can manage its registration in Windows Admin Center, PowerShell, or the Azure portal.
+After you've registered your cluster with Azure, you can manage its registration through Windows Admin Center, PowerShell, or the Azure portal.

 Depending on your cluster configuration and requirements, you may need to take the following actions to manage the cluster registration: